Common Name(s): Peroba Rosa

 Grain/Texture: Grain is generally straight to slightly irregular or interlocked.
 Texture is fine and uniform.

-Endgrain: Diffuse-porous; small pores in no specific arrangement; exclusively solitary; heartwood gum deposits occasionally present; growth rings indistinct; rays not visible without lens; parenchyma not visible.
+Endgrain: Diffuse-porous; small to medium pores in no specific arrangement, numerous; exclusively solitary; heartwood gum deposits and tyloses occasionally present, though not easily observed with lens; narrow rays not visible without lens, normal spacing; parenchyma diffuse-in-aggregates, though not easily observed with lens.

 Rot Resistance: Rated as durable regarding decay resistance, though susceptible to termite attack.